pdimens/harpy/Modules/phase.md

 ```

 +++ :icon-file-directory: phasing output
 The `harpy phase` module creates an `Phasing` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
+Harpy will also write a record of the relevant
+runtime parameters in `logs/phase.params`.

 ```
 Phase/